pattern-lab/website/patternlabsite/docs/upgrading.md

 ## Cleaning Up Folders from pre-v0.7.0 Editions

 If you want to you can clean-up some of the directories that are left-over after upgrading pre-v0.7.0 editions of the PHP version of Pattern Lab.
-You can delete the following directories as they reference old paths or are no longer used:
+You can delete the following as they reference old paths or are no longer used:

 * `builder/`
 * `listeners/`
 * `scripts/`
+* `source/_patternlab-files/`